MicrosoftDocs/architecture-center/docs/reference-architectures/dmz/secure-vnet-dmz-content.md

 ## Potential use cases

-This architecture requires a connection to your on-premises datacenter, using either a [VPN gateway][ra-vpn-failover] or an [ExpressRoute][ra-expressroute] connection.
+This architecture requires a connection to your on-premises datacenter, using either a [VPN gateway][ra-vpn-failover] or an ExpressRoute connection.
 Typical uses for this architecture include:

 - Hybrid applications where workloads run partly on-premises and partly in Azure.
 - Infrastructure that requires granular control over traffic entering an Azure virtual network from an on-premises datacenter.